Bower Law: Your Property Damage Lawyer in Kansas City

 How Can a Property Damage Lawyer Help?

 That’s where Bower Law Firm comes in.
 If you have already tried going through insurance for your property damage claim and received little or no money, we can help.
-We’ll fight the insurance company for you and help to get the funds you need in order to repair or rebuild your property.
+We’ll fight the insurance company for you and help to get the funds you need to repair or rebuild your property.

 We work with businesses, churches, condo associations, and other property owners across the county to sue insurance companies for breach of contract.
 If your claim has been denied or your insurance company has provided only a small sum of money, you do have options.